andrepucas/lp2_4XGame_p2_2022/README.md

 For each [`MapData`] returned, **if it has dimensions**, a [`MapFileWidget`] is instantiated, serving as its visual representation and displaying the map's name and dimensions, while referencing it.
-However, if it's dimensions are null, the widget isn't created and a warning (as can be seen in the image above) is revealed.
+However, if its dimensions are null, the widget isn't created and a warning (as can be seen in the image above) is revealed.
 Warnings are toggled by the static [`UIWarnings`] class, that simply enables and disables the warning objects.